-(including the Monterey Mine assignment).
-All employees and all assignments protected by the C&EI road roster (including the Monterey Mine assignment) and may work all assignments protected by the St. Louis extra board (including the Monterey Mine assignment).
+(b) Both C&EI employees and former CNW employees may work all assignments in the new St. Louis to Chicago/South Pekin Pool, may work all assignments protected by the C&EI road roster(including the Monterey Mine assignment) and may work all assignments protected by the St. Louis extra board (including the Monterey Mine assignment).
 All employees and all assignments will work under the C&EI Agreement all in accordance with the employees' seniority on the C&EI roster at St. Louis, subject to prior rights.

-NOTE: Prior rights will not apply to assignments on nor operation of the C&EI extra board at St. Louis.
+NOTE: Prior rights will not apply in assignments on nor operation of the C&EI extra board at St. Louis.